efabless/caravel_user_project/docs/source/index.rst

 	export PDK_ROOT=$(pwd)/dependencies/pdks # you need to export this whenever you start a new shell

 	# export the PDK variant depending on your shuttle, if you don't know leave it to the default

+	# for sky130 MPW shuttles....
 	export PDK=sky130B

+	# for the gf180 GFMPW shuttles...
+	export PDK=gf180mcuC

         make setup